30+ Life Changing Books I Recommend – Updated 28 April 2023

 This follow up book from Austin Kleon was another HUGE hit and this time takes you on the journey of 10 ways to share your creativity and get discovered.

 I gained a lot of confidence from reading this book and the title is a command to get out there and be you!
 One huge idea I took from this book is the concept of turning your flow into stock.
 It's on page 61 of the book.
 Check it out!

 I hope you enjoy checking out and reading some of these books.
 There are many more I could have added and many more I still need to read and will add as time passes.

-Do me a favour please, if you read any of these books and find them useful, please share your experience below by commenting so that other people seeking Financial Independence and Freedom in their lives can learn too.
+Do me a favour please, if you read any of these books and find them useful, please share your experience below by commenting so that other people can learn too.

-What books have been life-changing for you?
-Please comment below.
+What Books have been Life-changing for you?
+Please share below.